AnupDudhe/django-Todo-with-docker/README.md

 docker run -d -p 8000:8000 docker_img_id
 ```

-Once the docker is running, head over to http://pub_ip:8000 for the App.
+Once the docker container is running, head over to http://pub_ip:8000 of your AWS instance for the App.

 Cheers and Happy Coding :)